 - Store the container in a safe location until the drying process is complete.

-- Remove the flowers from the silica gel when complete and use a light paintbrush to brush off any stray silica beads that might adhere to the delicate petals or leaves.
+- When complete, remove flowers from the silica gel and use a light paintbrush to brush off any stray silica beads that might adhere to the delicate petals or leaves.

 How Long Does the Flower Drying Process Take with Silica Gel Beads?

 The flower drying process time with silica gel beads varies and depends on the type of flower.
-A thin flower such as a daisy may dry in only four or five days, but a robust, water-laden flower such as a rose will take from ten days to two weeks to successfully dry.
-Some flowers or bouquets can take up to eight weeks to successfully dry.
+A delicate flower such as a daisy may dry in only four or five days, but a full, water-laden flower such as a rose will take ten days to two weeks to successfully dry.
+Some flowers or bouquets can take up to eight weeks to dry successfully.

 Checking on the Drying Process